310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 As long as there are people foolishly yearning for God, Kanata-san will always, *always* stay on the top of the shrine.

-Even though him being treated as a God means that he’s not being treated as a human being… He doesn’t think of it as misfortune and accepts it as his fate.
+Even though him being treated as a God means that he isn’t being treated as a human being… He doesn’t think of it as misfortune and accepts it as his fate.

-I couldn’t bear to see him that way… It was only for a mere moment, but once upon a time, we were friends — and there was a time when I considered taking him by the hand and getting him out of there.
+I couldn’t bear to see him that way… It was only for a mere moment, but once upon a time, we were friends—and there was a time when I considered taking him by the hand and getting him out of there.

 But it was impossible for me.
 There’s no chance of me easily breaking apart such a long-planned scheme.

-Zealots are frightening ones — They’d do whatever it takes to protect their fantasy.
+Zealots are frightening ones—They’d do whateeever it takes to protect their fantasy.

 For example… they would even gather in the dead of night, invade a school, and clear an entire pool, despite gaining nothing by doing it.